uwaa-ndcl/local_lipschitz/README.md

 * to run lip estimation:
 Run `custom.py` with the correct experiment name uncommented (e.g. `exp = 'alexnet')`.
 Then run `custom_get_sv.py` with the same network uncommented.

-* to run lip SDP:
+* to run lip SDP: run `lipsdp/run.py`

-## minimal working example/using your own network
+## minimal working example / using your own network

-A minimal working example showing how to compute the local Lipschitz bound of a feedforward network is shown in the `simple_example.py` file.
+A minimal working example showing how to compute the local Lipschitz bound of a feedforward network, and how to use that result to compute an adversarial bound, is shown in the `simple_example.py` file.

 ## extra

+The `tests/` directory contains some brute-force checks on some of the analytical results.

+* sanity check of our lipschitz results using a brute-force approach: `relu_lipschitz.py`, `affine_relu_lipschitz.py`, `max_pooling_lipschitz.py`

+* computational checks: `power_iteration.py`

 ## notes